fybrik/fybrik/site/docs/samples/notebook.md

 # Notebook sample

 This sample shows how Mesh for Data enables a Jupyter notebook workload to access a dataset.
-It demonstrates how policies are seamlessly applied when accessing the dataset.
+It demonstrates how policies are seamlessly applied when accessing the dataset classified as financial data.

 In this sample you play multiple roles: